 Victims must have formally announced their claim before the end of the criminal investigation (Article 118 §3 Swiss Criminal Procedure Code, SCPC) and must quantify and justify it before the end of the trial (Article 123 §2 SCPC).

 On the merits, compensation might be granted provided that:

-Under certain conditions, such as in the event that the civil claim would cause unreasonable expense and inconvenience, the criminal court may make a decision in principle on a civil claim but refer it to the civil court for the quantification (Article 126 SCPC).
+If a full assessment of the civil claim would cause unreasonable expense and inconvenience, the criminal court may make a decision in principle on the civil claim but refer it to the civil court for the quantification (Article 126 SCPC).

 Class actions to claim compensation are not available under Swiss law.
-The Swiss legislator was until recently considering a draft law to create group transaction proceduresbut the draft law caused so much controversy that the discussionof it in parliament was postponedsine die.
+The Swiss legislator was until recently considering a draft legislation to create group settlement procedures, but the draft legislation caused so much controversy that the discussion of it in Parliament was postponed sine die.

 Recent Legislative Developments

 On 1 July 2019, a modification of Article 53 SCC came into effect, limiting the possibilities for an offender to avoid prosecution or punishment by making a compensation payment (see 2.2 Initiating an Investigation).
 This modification is the result of a process initiated in 2010 after certain cases raised concern about an apparent facility to escape punishment for those who could afford it.